ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 .. code-block:: yaml

   dataset:
-    - {project: ACCESS, institute: ACCESS-ESM1-5, mip: Amon, dataset:ACCESS_ESM, dataset_name: HI-CN-05,
+    - {project: ACCESS, institute: ACCESS-ESM1-5, mip: Amon, dataset:ACCESS-ESM, sub_dataset: HI-CN-05,
       exp: history, modeling_realm: atm, special_attr: pa, start_year: 1986, end_year: 1986}

-`dataset` and `dataset_name` are not redundant, `dataset` is for ESMValCore to search for CMORizer, `dataset_name` is to search for data.
+`dataset` and `sub_dataset` are not redundant, `dataset` is for ESMValCore to search for CMORizer, `sub_dataset` is to search for data.

 .. _data-retrieval: